MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/deployr-install-on-linux.md

 3. Assign the proper permissions to the database user to read and write into the database.

-4. [Download the JDBC42 Postgresql Driver for JDK 1.8](https://jdbc.postgresql.org/download.html) for the version of the database you installed and copy them under **both** of the following folders:
+4. [Download the JDBC42 PostgreSQL Driver for JDK 1.8](https://jdbc.postgresql.org/download.html) for the version of the database you installed and copy them under **both** of the following folders:

     -   `$DEPLOYR_HOME/tomcat/tomcat7/lib`